Arthur Longmore: Family

 In 1913 Longmore married Marjorie Maitland, the daughter of William James Maitland C.I.E.; they had a daughter and three sons.
 One of their sons, Wing Commander Richard Maitland Longmore OBE, was killed in action on 4 October 1943, in the course of an attack on a U-boat.
 Richard's daughter Elisabeth married Nicholas Luard in 1963 and became a food writer.
+Another son, Captain Peter Maitland Longmore, M.C., was in Egypt and India with Field Marshal Archibald Percival Wavell, 1st Earl Wavell.
+Peter Longmore married Field Marshal Wavell’s daughter Lady Felicity Ann Wavell in Delhi on 20 February 1947.